Open Point Clouds via File > Open Point Cloud(s)

-Point clouds in E57 format take up less disc space than text files like PTS and XYZ.
+Point clouds in E57 format take up less disk space than text files like PTS and XYZ.

 The first stage of octree generation is completed significantly faster for E57 files compared to text file formats.

-For opening point clouds, your source files (E57, LAS, etc.) do not have to be in your primary drive.
+Your source files (E57, LAS, etc.) do not have to be in the same drive as your project.
 Keep your point cloud files in a different drive to save space.

-When opening point clouds for the first time, NUBIGON creates temporary files that can get as big as your source files.
+During this process, NUBIGON creates temporary files that are as big as the generated octree.
 Choosing a folder on a secondary drive for your temporary files will save space.
 If your computer does not have a secondary drive, you can also use an external disk.

 Point clouds may have extreme outliers.
-When generating octrees, those outliers can significantly prolong processing time or cause stability issues.
+Those outliers can significantly prolong octree generation and cause stability issues.
 Before opening point clouds in NUBIGON, apply bounding box clipping in your registration software.